 Brunswick Corporation Names John Buelow President - Mercury Marine

-/EIN News/ -- METTAWA, Ill., Feb.
-07, 2023 (GLOBE NEWSWIRE) -- Brunswick Corporation (NYSE:BC) today named John Buelow Executive Vice President and President, Mercury Marine.
+METTAWA, Ill., Feb.
+07, 2023 (GLOBE NEWSWIRE) -- Brunswick Corporation BC today named John Buelow Executive Vice President and President, Mercury Marine.
 John was previously Vice President, Global Operations, Mercury Marine and succeeds Chris Drees, who has decided to leave Brunswick to pursue opportunities outside the Company and the marine industry.
 Buelow will report to Brunswick Chief Executive Officer David M. Foulkes, effective immediately.

 "John is an established leader with close to 20 years of experience at Brunswick in a number of global leadership roles and I am confident that he will continue Mercury's momentum and sustained growth," said Foulkes.
 "John's promotion is indicative of the talent and experience we have in our management ranks across the entire Company and our continued focus on succession planning."